Morgan-Elkins/ENG2-submission/README.md

 The above C4 model was created using the textual [Structurizr DSL](https://docs.structurizr.com/dsl/).

 The Compose file includes a container that runs the [Structurizr Lite](https://structurizr.com/help/lite) Docker image, which will automatically visualise the contents of the [`structurizr/workspace.dsl`](structurizr/workspace.dsl) file.
-After running the compose script (not prod), Structurizr Lite is available from this URL:
+After running docker compose up -d, Structurizr Lite is available from this URL:

 http://localhost:8081/